Purpose of study

 How do we assess history?

-We use Teacher Assessment at the end of the academic year to children's progress in history by assessing them against our Framework of Skills.
+We use Teacher Assessment at the end of the academic year to children's progress in history by assessing them against Progression Framework.
 We take into account, not only the evidence demonstrated in books, but also their contributions during lessons over the course of the year.
 In KS2, history units are followed by a "double-page spread" which demonstrates the cumulative learning over the course of the unit, and this is a major contributor to the Teacher Assessment grading.

 How do we tailor the learning to all students?